scrapinghub/web-poet/docs/intro/overrides.rst

     :meth:`~.PageObjectRegistry.get_overrides` relies on the fact that all essential packages/modules which contains the :func:`web_poet.handle_urls`
-    annotations are properly loaded.
+    annotations are properly loaded `(i.e imported)`.

-    Thus, for cases like importing Page Objects from another external package, you'd need to properly load all ``@handle_urls`` annotations from the external source.
-This ensures that the external Page Objects have their annotations properly loaded.
+    Thus, for cases like importing and using Page Objects from other external packages, the ``@handle_urls`` annotations from these external sources must be read and processed properly.
+This ensures that the external Page Objects have all of their :class:`~.OverrideRule` present.

     This can be done via the function named :func:`~.web_poet.overrides.consume_modules`.
     Here's an example: